 Cloudability is a software vendor that provides financial management tools for monitoring and analyzing cloud computing costs.
-Information technology (IT) administrators can use Cloudability software to track their public cloud usage and spend and help plan cloud computing service budget.
+Information technology (IT) administrators can use Cloudability software to track their public cloud spend and help plan budget for cloud services.

-- Customizable dashboard provides a graphical view of an enterprise's key performance indicators, including monthly cloud spend and estimates.
+- Customizable dashboard provides a graphical view of an enterprise's key performance indicators (KPIs), including monthly cloud spend and estimates.

 - Alerts let users know if they have almost exceeded their budget for a particular cloud service account.